jakeberg/resume/tech_lead_assessment.md

 ## Strong Understanding

 ### Performance Tuning
-**LillyDev SRE Responsibilities & IMS**
+**SRE Responsibilities & IMS**
-- Optimized DynamoDB queries by redesigning table structures and indexing strategies, reducing read costs by 20%.
-- Reduced Heroku app utilization by consolidating redundant services and migrating legacy dependencies.
+- Reduced Heroku utilization by lowering enterprise footprint by 20% in Heroku apps and resources.
+This was done by managing timestamped updates when certain notifactions were sent out to potential owners of Heroku resources.
+Warnings and notifications were triggered by cron jobs and then monitored to track which notifications were sent to certain application teams.
+This allowed the pruduct owner to confidently delegate the spin down unused resources.
+- Reduced Contentful space utilization by lowering enterprise footprint 25%.
+This was achieved by tracking when spaces were last used.
+A script would run nightly and tag the spaces that had not been utilized in the last 180 days.
+Memebers of these Contentful sites were sent notifications to delete their spaces if they were not being used.
+This data also gave the product owner confidence and neccessary data to delegate the removal of spaces that were not being used.
+- Recognized need for increased memory in API worker, speeding up queries to DB considerably.
+- Drove refactor of original Contentful IMS by parodying the exiting architecture for the Heroku IMS.
+By utilizing event-driven architecture, the refactor allowed for resources to scale during resoure collection and loading.
+This cut resource collection in half after it was complete.
+It also drastically improved code update speed and delivery.

 **Maestro - Study Orchestration**
 - Improved workflow execution speed by optimizing Temporal plugin queries and utilizing batched data fetches.
-- Streamlined data storage by restructuring DynamoDB schemas, reducing storage overhead by 25%.

 ### Business Analysis
 **Maestro - Study Orchestration**